Property managers that hold responsibility for housing developments should have a regular servicing plan in place for the fire safety measures.

 Fire Alarm Servicing

-The Churches Fire product offering includes the design, installation and maintenance of all types of detection.
+The Churches Fire & Security product offering includes the design, installation and maintenance of all types of detection.
 This includes beam detection, single-point smoke, heat and carbon monoxide, wireless and air sampling.

 As a reliable and safe way of alerting residents to the presence of smoke or fire, fire alarms must be properly maintained.
 The minimum requirement for fire alarm servicing is every 6 months, in accordance with BS 5839.